 Requesting Confidentiality: How Empire State College Will Weigh the Request and Respond

-If an incident is disclosed to an Empire State College employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality, or do not consent to the college’s request to initiate an investigation, the Title IX coordinator must weigh the request against their obligation to provide a safe, non-discriminatory environment for all members of our community, including the reporting individual.
+If a complainant or reporting individual wants to maintain confidentiality or does not consent to the College’s interest in initiating an investigation when consulting with an Empire State College employee who is responsible for responding to or reporting sexual violence or sexual harassment, then the Title IX coordinator must weigh any request for confidentiality or inaction against the obligation of Empire State College administrators to provide a safe, non-discriminatory environment for all members of the College community, including the complainant or reporting individual.

 The college will assist in making academic, employment and other reasonable and available accommodations, regardless of the reporting individuals reporting choices.
 While reporting individuals may request accommodations through various college offices, the following office serves as a primary point of contact to assist with these measures: